 News analysts are also called newscasters or news anchors.
 They interpret news based on their research, experience and observation.
 They present the news in TV or radio broadcasts and introduce live or videotaped reports from correspondents.
 They may receive story assignments from editors.

-Broadcast news analysts should see a 13% decrease in demand over the 2014 to 2024 decade due to a decline in expected news subscriptions, and the advent of online news media sources.
+Broadcast news analysts should see 1% growth over the 2018 to 2028 decade due to a decline in expected news subscriptions, and the advent of online news media sources.
 News organizations prefer to hire journalists who can give additional insight into the subjects and events being reported on, according to the BLS.
-Individuals in this profession earned a median salary for $65,530 in May 2015, based on figures from the BLS.
+Individuals in this profession earned a median salary for $66,880 in May 2018, based on figures from the BLS.

 The majority of successful candidates for employment possess a bachelor's degree in communications or journalism; a related area such as a political science with relevant experience is also typically considered.